 SOPHAS ID: 5688

-Information regarding other considerations for exemption, including country of citizenship/origin, and special circumstances can be found here.
+Information regarding considerations for exemption, including country of citizenship/origin, and special circumstances can be found here.

-The financial statement is only for admitted applicants and is submitted to the Office of International Admissions when requested.
+The financial statement is only for admitted applicants and is submitted to the Office of International Student & Scholar Services when requested.

-The I-20 is only for admitted applicants and is submitted to the Office of International Admissions when requested.
+The I-20 is only for admitted applicants and is submitted by the Office of Admissions & Student Affairs to the Office of International Admissions Student & Scholar Services when requested.4

 Visit your specific program's admissions page to learn more